 Charleston Research Fellowship

-The Pearlstine/Lipov Center for Southern Jewish Culture at the College of Charleston invites applications for its new research fellowship program.
+The Pearlstine/Lipov Center for Southern Jewish Culture at the College of Charleston invites applications for its research fellowship program.
 Fellowship stipends will amount to $500/week and, depending on availability, may include free housing.

 Applicants must be working on projects of scholarship, public history, or artistic production that would benefit from research in Charleston.
 Preference will be given to those coming from out of state and those using materials from the Jewish Heritage Collection at the College’s Addlestone Library.
 Recipients may include senior scholars, graduate students, and independent scholars, as well as journalists, filmmakers, artists, and exhibition curators.